Georges Hébert: Rescue efforts following the volcanic eruption on the island of Martinique

-When he as 27-years old, as an officer in the French Navy prior to the First World War, he was at the island of Martinique in the Caribbean Sea.
+When he was 27 years old, as an officer in the French Navy prior to the First World War, he was at the island of Martinique in the Caribbean Sea.

 On May 8, 1902, the town of St. Pierre on Martinique fell victim to a catastrophic volcanic eruption from Mount Pelée.
 At the time of the major volcanic eruption, Hébert was on shore leave about 30 kilometers away.
 His own ship the "Suchet" had already left port to head for St. Pierre, so he boarded another ship in order to reach St. Pierre to help survivors.
 Hébert helped coordinate the escape and rescue of some seven hundred people from this disaster.
 This experience had a profound effect on him, and reinforced his belief that athletic skill must be combined with courage and altruism.
 He eventually developed this ethos into his personal motto, "Être fort pour être utile" ("Be strong to be helpful").